htjiraiya/nienluan/README.md

 * start the server by:
 cd server
 npm start
-* start the ui web
+* start the ui web by:
 cd client
 npm start